 - Edge: Tie

-Overall, the cost of Open Farm and Orijen are very similar.
+Overall, Open Farm and Orijen have similar prices.
 Open Farm wins out just a bit when it comes to its wet food line, as more food is provided in a serving.
 But Orijen’s treat line is more affordable than Open Farm’s bone broths and supplements.
-So, we’re deeming them fairly even.
+So, the result is a tie.

 Customer Reviews